TheThingsIndustries/lorawan-stack-docs/doc/content/reference/data-formats/_index.md

       "snr": 5,                              // Signal-to-noise ratio (dB)
-      "uplink_token": "ChIKEA...",           // Uplink token injected by gateway, Gateway Server or fNS "channel_index": 2                     // Index of the gateway channel that received the message }],
+      "uplink_token": "ChIKEA...",           // Uplink token injected by gateway, Gateway Server or fNS "channel_index": 2                     // Index of the gateway channel that received the message "location": {                          // Gateway location metadata (only for gateways with location set to public) "latitude": 37.97155556731436,       // Location latitude
+        "longitude": 23.72678801175413,      // Location longitude
+        "altitude": 2,                       // Location altitude
+        "source": "SOURCE_REGISTRY"          // Location source.
+SOURCE_REGISTRY is the location from the Identity Server.
+      }
+    }],
     "settings": {                            // Settings for the transmission "data_rate": {                         // Data rate settings